top of page

 Styles

 At Taylor’d Designs, we design spaces that reflect the homeowner’s personality and lifestyle.
 If it is a commercial property, we tailor the design to be consistent with the company’s business brand.
+A good starting point for determining the design direction is to identify the style(s) that best represent you.

 ASIAN